-While the above refutes a natural conjecture on the computational strength of $\alpha$-ITRMs by providing some lower bounds, the value of $\beta(\alpha)$ is still unknow for any value of $\alpha$ unless $\alpha=\omega$ or $L_{\alpha}\models$ZF$^{-}$.
-Some special cases that might be good starting points would be to determine $\beta(\omega^{\omega})$, $\beta(\varepsilon_{0})$ or $\beta(\omega_{1}^{\text{CK}}$.
-For the bounded halting problem, we are in a similarly unsatisfying situation: We do not know for a single exponentially closed ordinal $\alpha$ except when $\alpha=\omega$ or when $L_{\alpha}\models$ZF$^{-}$ whether there is a universal $\alpha$-ITRM or $\alpha$ is BH.
-A crucial step in further work on the computational strength of $\alpha$-ITRMs might be to generalize the work on the cases $\alpha=\omega$ and $L_{\alpha}\models$ZF$^{-}$ by seeing whether the computational strength of $\alpha$-ITRMs can be characterized by iterating some operator that is either $\beta$-ITRM-computable for some $\beta\leq\alpha$.
+A crucial feature of $\omega$-ITRMs established by Koepke and Miller in \cite{KM}, the generalization of which may well shed light on the computational power of $\alpha$-ITRMs, is the solvability of the bounded halting problem.
+Although we are able to prove that, for each ordinal $\alpha$, there is either a universal $\alpha$-ITRM-program or the bounded halting problem for $\alpha$-ITRMs is solvable, we are in a quite unsatisfying situation: We do not know which alternative holds for a single exponentially closed ordinal $\alpha$ except when $\alpha=\omega$ or when $L_{\alpha}\models$ZF$^{-}$ which alternative holds.
+A crucial step in further work on the computational strength of $\alpha$-ITRMs might be to generalize the work on the cases $\alpha=\omega$ and $L_{\alpha}\models$ZF$^{-}$ by seeing whether the computational strength of $\alpha$-ITRMs can be characterized by iterating some operator that is $\beta$-ITRM-computable for some $\beta\leq\alpha$.
 We also currently do not know whether there are values of $\alpha$ for which the lower bounds obtained in this paper are optimal.
 We expect that proof-theoretical considerations on iterated admissibility and inductive operators such as J\"ager \cite{Jaeger} and \cite{BFPS} will become relevant in further investigations.